jrosebud/jrosebud.github.io/lesson01/slides/slides.md

 ##Agenda

-*   Introductions
+- Introductions
+- Housekeeping
-*	What to Expect in This Class
+- What to Expect in This Class
-*	Intro To Web Development
+- Intro To Web Development
-*	HTML Tags
+- HTML Tags
-*	Lab Time
+- Lab Time

 ---